Tirwa, Kannauj

-Tirwa is a town and nagar panchayat in the Kannauj district of the Indian state of Uttar Pradesh.
+Tirwa is a town (nagar panchayat) in Kannauj district in the Indian state of Uttar Pradesh.

 The road to the Lakh-Bahosi bird sanctuary goes through Tirwa.
 It is situated on the National Highway 91A.

 Demographics

-As of 2001 India census, Tirwa had a population of 20,229.
+As of the 2001 Indian census, Tirwa had a population of 20,229.
 Males constitute 53% of the population and females 47%.
 Tirwa has an average literacy rate of 67%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 61%.
 In Tirwa, 15% of the population is under 6 years of age.

-There is a locally well-known, Inter College called Durga Narayan Inter College, which was established in 1923 by King Durga Narayan Singh.
-The college building and hostel, located near Annapurna Mandir, are good examples of the architecture of the period.
-The Government Medical College, Kannauj is also located in Tirwa.

-Religious Importance

-There are two Hindu temples which hold religious significance:

-1- Annapurna Mandir A fair starts in July around this temple, where a large number of people come from across India.